cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-dump.md

 **`-h <host> | --host=<host>`**

-The host name of the machine on which the Greenplum Database coordinator database server is running.
+The host name of the machine on which the Cloudberry Database coordinator database server is running.
 If not specified, reads from the environment variable `PGHOST` or defaults to localhost.

 **`-p <port> | --port=<port>`**

-The TCP port on which the Greenplum Database coordinator database server is listening for connections.
+The TCP port on which the Cloudberry Database coordinator database server is listening for connections.
 If not specified, reads from the environment variable `PGPORT` or defaults to 5432.

 **`-U <username> | --username=<username>`**